(CNN) Here's a look at Hurricane Sandy, which was also called "Superstorm Sandy."

 - At one point, close to three million people in New Jersey were without power.

-- Over 100 million miles of shoreline beaches are severely eroded.
+- More than 100 million miles of shoreline beaches are severely eroded.

 January 11, 2013 - The Metropolitan Transportation Authority (MTA) estimates that Sandy caused $5 billion dollars in losses: $4.75 billion in infrastructure damage and a further $246 million in lost revenue and increased operating costs.